Understanding the Importance of Business Process Management (Part Two)

 By Oculus Consulting Group LLC

 Many organizations enamored with today’s technology infatuations have gone on an acquisition binge, thinking that their business process concerns can be satisfied with the newest version of today’s latest and greatest technologies.
-Clearly, today’s organizations are facing a myriad of societal, technical, environmental, economic, and political pressures in their persistent attempts to not only survive, but also to thrive.
+Today’s organizations are facing a myriad of societal, technical, environmental, economic, and political pressures in their persistent attempts to not only survive, but also to thrive.
 In Part One of our opinion research on Business Process Management, we outlined the important role that business processes play in organizational transformation.
-In addition, we looked at the role of business process management in relation to knowledge management within the organization.
+We looked at the role of business process management in relationship to knowledge management within the organization.
 In Part Two of our opinion research we’ll look at the role of business rules and business management in process reengineering efforts and outline 10 keys to effective business process management.

 As technology forces organizations to require more integrity of business process execution across their business units and operations, it also requires that organizations have integrity of rules within and across the business processes, or relationships with their key stakeholders will ultimately suffer.